Monday, 28 March 2016

 A Critical Review of Trotsky, Downfall of a Revolutionary by Bertrand M. Patenaude’s -New York HarperCollins, 2009

-Patenaude, a fellow at the Hoover Institution, had unprecedented access to Trotsky’s personal papers at Harvard and of course to documents held at the Hoover archives.
-Even this privileged access has not prevented him from repeating some distortions and fabrications about Trotsky and the Russian Revolution.
+Patenaude a fellow at the Hoover Institution had unprecedented access to Trotsky’s personal papers at Harvard and of course to papers held at the Hoover archives.
+Even this privileged access has not prevented him from repeating a number of distortions and fabrications about Trotsky and the Russian revolution.

 The current low standard of books on Leon Trotsky has not always been the case.
-A significant number of historians who while not being close to Trotsky’s politics have written excellent and in most cases real books.
-It is not possible to examine all of them, but perhaps the historian worth reading the most is E H Carr.
+A significant number of historians who while not being close to Trotsky’s politics have written very good and in most cases objective books.
+It is not possible to examine all of them but perhaps the historian worth reading the most is E H Carr.

 Carr was one the first major historian to attempt a rehabilitation of Trotsky.
-His publications on the history of Soviet Russia are “monumental.”
-According to the Marxist writer David North, “Carr was not politically sympathetic to Trotsky, but he brilliantly summarized and analyzed the complex issues of program, policy, and principle with which Trotsky grappled in a challenging and critical period of Soviet history.”
+His publications on the history of Soviet Russia are “monumental”.
+According to the Marxist writer David North, “Carr was not politically sympathetic to Trotsky, but he brilliantly summarized and analyzed the complex issues of program, policy and principle with which Trotsky grappled in a difficult and critical period of Soviet history”.

 Carr was followed by the writer and historian Isaac Deutscher who had close links with Trotsky’s Fourth International.
 He published three biographical trilogies: The Prophet Armed, The Prophet Unarmed, and The Prophet Outcast.
 Unlike Carr Deutscher was sympathetic to Trotsky and his ideas.
 Deutscher was expelled from the Polish Communist Party for Trotskyism in the 1930s.
 He was a delegate to the first conference of the Fourth International.
 However, he disagreed with Trotsky over the founding of the Fourth International in a period of defeats and believed that the new group was too weak.
 His books are still standard reading for anyone interested in the topic.